Nytrez/WeatherForecastApp/README.md

 # ABOUT

+It is work in progress, lacking MVVM and DI

 This is a simple Weather Forecasting App created using  https://openweathermap.org/api Forecasting only the temperature for the next 5 days